-Also, if you’re disposing of your cabinets or planning a larger kitchen renovation, you should consider renting a 10 yard dumpster to get rid of your debris without having to wait for your city’s bulk waste collection day.
+Also, if you’re disposing of your cabinets or planning a larger kitchen renovation, consider renting a dumpster to get rid of your debris without having to wait for your city’s bulk waste collection day.

 Before you begin removing cabinets, follow these steps to prepare your kitchen: